Top 5 This Week

 What is the best skiing in Colorado and how do the major resorts compare?

-Colorado’s ski resorts are the gold standard of American skiing, averaging 300+ inches of snow annually with the Rocky Mountain snowpack delivering consistently dry powder.
-Vail is one of the largest ski resorts in the United States, with 5,317 acres of skiable terrain including the legendary Back Bowls (2,700 acres of open bowl skiing) and Blue Sky Basin, with 3,450 feet of vertical drop and European ski village aesthetics — pedestrian-only streets, heated sidewalks.
-Breckenridge is the highest-elevation resort in the United States, with the top lift reaching 12,998 feet across five peaks.
-Steamboat Springs is “Ski Town USA” (more Winter Olympians per capita than any other community in the world), known for Champagne Powder — an exceptionally light, dry snow trademark.
+Colorado’s ski resorts set the American standard, averaging 300+ inches of snow annually with the Rocky Mountain snowpack delivering consistently dry powder.
+Vail is one of the largest ski resorts in the United States, with 5,317 acres of skiable terrain including the legendary Back Bowls (roughly 2,800 acres of open bowl skiing across seven south-facing bowls) and Blue Sky Basin, with 3,450 feet of vertical drop and European ski village aesthetics — pedestrian-only streets, heated sidewalks.
+Breckenridge is one of the highest-elevation major resorts in the United States, with a 12,998-foot summit and the Imperial Express SuperChair (12,840 feet) — the highest chairlift in North America — across five peaks.
+Steamboat Springs is “Ski Town USA,” having produced more Winter Olympians than any other town in the United States (more than 100 to date), and is known for Champagne Powder — an exceptionally light, dry snow trademark.
 Telluride, in a San Juan Mountain box canyon, offers smaller scale and more authentic character than the larger resorts.

 What are the Colorado 14ers and how do you approach them safely?

-Colorado has 58 peaks above 14,000 feet — more than any other US state.
-Completing all 58 is a life-goal for serious Colorado hikers.
-Beginner-friendly 14ers include Mount Bierstadt (7-mile round trip, 2,850 feet gain, 28 miles southeast of Denver), Quandary Peak (6.75 miles round trip, near Breckenridge), and Mount Sherman (6.2 miles round trip, near Fairplay).
+Colorado has 53 ranked peaks above 14,000 feet (58 counting named subsidiary summits) — more than any other US state.
+Completing the full list is a life-goal for serious Colorado hikers.
+Beginner-friendly 14ers include Mount Bierstadt (7-mile round trip, 2,850 feet gain, about 90 minutes from Denver via Guanella Pass), Quandary Peak (6.75 miles round trip, near Breckenridge), and Mount Sherman (5-mile round trip from the upper trailhead, near Fairplay).
+Mount Elbert (14,440 feet) is the highest peak in Colorado and the second-highest in the contiguous United States; it is non-technical via the standard route (about 9 miles round trip).
 Technical 14ers — Capitol Peak and the Maroon Bells (Maroon Peak + North Maroon Peak, nicknamed the “Deadly Bells” for their loose, rotten rock) — require Class 3–4 scrambling with serious fall exposure and genuine mountaineering experience.
 Safety is essential: Colorado’s afternoon thunderstorms build rapidly over the peaks from June through August, and lightning above treeline is the most consistent hazard.
 Standard guidance — start before dawn, plan to be below treeline by noon — is not excessive caution but genuine safety protocol.

 What makes Colorado’s white water rafting exceptional?

-Colorado’s rivers provide some of the best white-water rafting in the United States.
-The Arkansas River — which drains the Collegiate Peaks between Salida and Cañon City — is the most commercially rafted river in the United States.
-Royal Gorge, through which the Arkansas flows at the bottom of a 1,000-foot-deep granite gorge, is one of the most dramatic rafting experiences in North America.
-The Numbers and Browns Canyon sections offer consistent Class III-IV water for intermediate rafters.
+Colorado’s rivers hold some of the best white-water rafting in the country.
+The Arkansas River — which drains the Collegiate Peaks between Salida and Cañon City — is the most commercially rafted river in the nation, attracting more than 250,000 rafters annually.
+Royal Gorge, through which the Arkansas flows at the bottom of a 1,000-foot-deep granite gorge, is one of the most dramatic rafting experiences in North America with Class IV–V water at higher flows.
+The Numbers and Browns Canyon sections offer consistent Class III–IV water for intermediate rafters; Browns Canyon was designated a national monument in 2015.
 The Colorado River’s Glenwood Canyon section between Glenwood Springs and Dotsero provides excellent intermediate rafting through canyon scenery of extraordinary quality.
 The Dolores River in the southwest offers more remote multi-day experiences through red-rock canyon country comparable to southern Utah.

 Where is the best mountain biking in Colorado?

 Colorado’s mountain bike trail network spans beginner-friendly paved creek paths in Denver to expert-level alpine singletrack.
-Crested Butte is widely cited as the spiritual birthplace of mountain biking, and its trail network reflects that history — technical, challenging, and embedded in natural terrain rather than engineered for flow at the expense of challenge.
+Crested Butte is widely cited as the spiritual birthplace of mountain biking — the Pearl Pass Tour from Crested Butte to Aspen, first run in 1976, is generally regarded as the world’s oldest organized mountain bike event, and the town soon became home to one of the country’s earliest mountain bike shops.
+Its trail network still reflects that history — technical, challenging, and embedded in natural terrain rather than engineered for flow at the expense of challenge.
 Fruita on the Western Slope offers desert riding conditions distinct from alpine trails, with the 18 Road trail system and Kokopelli’s Trail among the best desert singletrack in the state.
 Moab, Utah (4 hours from Denver), with the Slickrock Trail and Dead Horse Point trails, is the benchmark destination for Colorado-based riders seeking technically demanding red-rock terrain.
 Steamboat Springs and Winter Park both offer lift-served downhill mountain biking in summer on ski resort terrain.

 What is Colorado’s outdoor recreation calendar and what’s best in each season?